 We’re expecting a hot, sunny day - so come prepared for that with a water bottle, sun umbrella, hat and/or sun cream.
-There will be stations to buy water bottles and hats, as well as top up your water bottle and slather on more sun cream.
+There will be stations to fill water bottles and slather on more sun cream.
 Also bring money and an ID if you intend to access the R18 areas.
 Most stalls will have Eftpos and there will be cash out facilities too.

 Is there good cellphone coverage at Coyle Park?

 Not really, to be honest - so take a look at our map and plan ahead if you're trying to meet up with people.
-Both Vodafone and 2degrees are bringing coverage extenders to help make your phones work better this year, but with over 10,000 people at the park, it could still be a bit slower than you're used to.
+On the best of days coverage is pretty bad, but with over 10,000 people at the park, it will still be a bit slower than you're used to.

 Where are the toilets?